oxcompsoc/www-content/learn/resources/lesson_4/index.md

 #### Instructions:

-Create a function `flatten_list`, that, when given a list of lists, produces a list containing the same elements, all in one list.
+Create a function `flatten`, that, when given a list of lists, produces a list containing the same elements, all in one list.

 i.e. `[[1, 2], [3]]` becomes `[1, 2, 3]`